 Readmission: After an absence of one year or more, students must reapply to the University.
 If readmitted students must follow any new curriculum requirements.

-Transfer/Inclusion Form: Used for transfer credits and credits earned as an Advanced Special Student.
+Transfer/Inclusion Form: Used for transfer credits and credits earned as a Non-degree seeking student